 NAVARRO COLLEGE POLICY REGARDING BACTERIAL MENINGITIS

 Texas Education Code (Sections 51.9191 and 51.9192) directs that all first-time students attending Navarro College, including transfer students as well as students who are not continuously enrolled in fall or spring semesters since Fall 2011, will be required to show evidence of vaccination against bacterial meningitis.
-Evidence of the student having received the vaccination from an appropriate health practitioner within the past five years must be received in the Navarro College Admissions and Records Office 1) at least ten days prior to the student’s first day in class and 2) at the time an application for residence life is submitted.
+Evidence of the student having received the vaccination from an appropriate health practitioner within the past five years must be received in the Navarro College Admissions and Records Office at least ten days prior to the student’s first day in class.

 Exceptions to this policy include the following provisions as recognized by the Texas Higher Education Coordinating Board:

 - A student enrolls at an institution of higher education or private or independent institution of higher education before January 1, 2012 during the previous long-term semester; or

 - A student is age 22 and older (by the first day of the start of the semester); or

 - A student enrolls only in online or other distance education courses; or

 - A student enrolls in a continuing education course or program that is less than 360 contact hours, or continuing education corporate training; or

 - A student enrolls in a dual credit course which is taught at a public or private K-12 facility not located on a higher education institution campus; or

 - A student is incarcerated in a Texas prison.